-1See General Education Requirements section of this Bulletin for eligible courses.
-2MinGrade of C required.
-4Apply for Internship 1st sem, senior year.
-3The following are mutually exclusive - BIO 103 and BIO 101, BIO 104 and BIO 102, CHE 102 and CHE 251, PHY 213 and PHY 201, PHY 214 and PHY 202.
 5Students who have had a previous formal Music Theory Course (Such as an AP Music Theory course) may opt to take the Entrance Exam for theory placement.
 All others must take MUS 102, Fundamentals of Music, as a required pre-requisite for MUS 103.
+[CS] = capstone course and cannot be substituted.

-NOTE: One EPP General Study math course requires a grade of $\geq C$.
+NOTE: One EPP General Study math course requires a grade of $\geq\!C.$